-Course Fees: Travel to Cambodia - approx. \$4,000 pp (subject to international travel being available)
+Course fee: Travel to Cambodia - approx. \$4,000 pp. (Subject to international travel being available.)

-Head Heart Hand Holiday is a Stage 2 Integrated Learning subject in which students must achieve a C- or better to count towards their SACE.
+Head Heart Hand Holiday is a Stage 2 Integrated Learning subject in which you must achieve a C- or better to count towards their SACE.